In this article, you will find videos and step-by-step instructions for uninstalling and reinstalling UAD software in Windows.

 Delete UAD Preference Files

 The UAD preference files are used to save various settings and parameters in the software.
-Deleting the preference files is advised when troubleshooting or fully uninstalling the UAD software.
+Deleting the preference files is advised when troubleshooting an issue or when fully uninstalling the UAD software.

 - Type %appdata% into the Start menu to open the folder location of UAD preference files.